-The Global Investment Performance Standards (GIPS®) are global standards for the calculation and presentation of asset managers' investment results.
+The Global Investment Performance Standards (GIPS®) are global standards for the calculation and presentation of investment performance based on the principles of fair representation and full disclosure.
+There are two types of entities that comply with the GIPS standards - investment management firms and asset owners.
 The GIPS standards were created by the CFA Institute in the later 1990's.
 CFA Institute is a global association of investment professionals with a mission to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.
-In January 2010, the 2010 edition of the GIPS standards was adopted with an effective date 1 January 2011.
+In June 2019, the 2020 edition of the GIPS standards was adopted with an effective date 1 January 2020.
+In the 2020 edition, separate provisions are created so firms and asset owners each have provisions designed for them.
+Firms and those asset owners that market their services must follow the GIPS standards for Firms.
+Asset owners that do not market their services will follow the GIPS standards for Asset Owners.
+The GIPS standards for Verifiers explain the procedures a verifier must follow when conducting a verification or performance examination.